'Nothing ever happens here': Bar shooting stuns idyllic Thousand Oaks

 On Thursday, stunned Thousand Oaks residents struggled to absorb the news.

 “Nothing ever happens here.
-Never, never, never,” Bob Zappia, a 30-year resident of Thousand Oaks, said while picking up breakfast at Foster’s Donuts, located several minutes away from Borderline Bar and Grill.
-Zappia, who drives for Uber and Lyft, said he has picked passengers up from Borderline before and described it as a “wholesome” pub that doesn’t usually get rowdy.
+Never, never, never,” Bob Zappia, a 30-year resident of Thousand Oaks, said while picking up breakfast at Foster’s Donuts, several minutes from the Borderline.
+Zappia, who drives for Uber and Lyft, said he has picked passengers up from the bar before and described it as a “wholesome” pub that doesn’t usually get rowdy.

 Thousand Oaks, Zappia added, is not a place that generally makes the news.

-Located in the shadow of the Santa Monica Mountains in Ventura County, Thousand Oaks is about 40 miles northwest of Los Angeles.
-Named the third safest city in America this year by data analysis website Niche, it is an upscale community of about 130,000 residents, according to latest census figures.
+In the shadow of the Santa Monica Mountains in Ventura County, Thousand Oaks is about 40 miles northwest of Los Angeles.
+Named the third-safest city in America this year by data analysis website Niche, it is an upscale community of about 130,000 residents, according to latest census figures.

 It has earned accolades as a great place to raise kids, and its public schools are among the top in the nation.